 What about doing a wrap but delaying delivery of the deed to the buyer?

-here is another version of this practice, the “security deed” technique.
+There is another version of this practice, the “security deed” technique.
 The wrap buyer-borrower is given title at closing, but a security deed from the wrap buyer-borrower back to the wrap seller-lender is also executed.
 The idea is to record the security deed in the event the wrap buyer-borrower defaults in lieu of going through a proper foreclosure pursuant to Chapter 51 of the Property Code.
-This can be done but it’s risky since a court could easily disapprove of deliberately avoiding statutory foreclosure procedures.
+Problem is, the security deed in this context is an illegal “deed as mortgage” in violation of Chapter 21A of the Business & Commerce Code:

 Remember, real estate investors are not the most beloved of persons in the halls of justice.
 The common perception is that investors are greedy predators exploiting the unfortunate.
 Juries are often happy to award treble damages and attorney’s fees against investors, so caution is in order when using creative techniques designed to work around statutory requirements.
 These seldom survive court scrutiny.

 Isn’t a wrap the same thing as an assumption?

 No. In an assumption, the buyer formally assumes the legal responsibility for paying the existing note.
 Sometimes this is done with the approval of the seller’s lender, paying an assumption fee, and signing onto the debt; more often, the promise to assume the existing debt is made directly (and only) to the seller by means of an assumption deed.
 Either way, it is expressly stated that the buyer is taking on the legal obligation of paying and discharging the first-lien note.
 This is not the case in a wrap, which is a “subject to” transaction.
 The wrapped first-lien note remains the sole and exclusive responsibility of the seller.